kemayo/wow-routerecorder/README.md

 Click the icon in the addon compartment to start recording.
 Click again to stop.
 Right-click for some options about the route.

+Routes from the current session will appear on your world map.

 I use this to work on my HandyNotes plugins, because eyeballing coordinates on the world map is a pain.